 Energy Performance Certificate (EPC)

-All landlords in England and Wales are required to have an Energy Performance Certificate (EPC) for their property.
+All landlords in England and Wales are required to have an Energy Performance Certificate with a minimum rating of an "E" for their property.

 Landlord Gas Safety Certificate